kcalizadeh/kcalizadeh/README.md

 # Hello! :)

 My name is Kourosh Alizadeh and I'm a data science student at Flatiron School.
 Originally from the UK and of Persian descent, I hold a PhD in philosophy and have a strong background in education and research.
-My hobbies include thinking about fish, watching horror movies, and creative writing.
+My hobbies include thinking about fish, watching horror movies, and random artsy stuff.
 Still getting the hang of transitioning from academia to code, but excited to keep learning.

 <img align="right" src="toontoony.jpg" width=240 height=250/>